 Colored pencils let you fill in many detailed areas easily and smoothly.
 In my experimentation I’ve been partial to colored pencils because I can get very natural colors.
 Gel pens come in great color assortments, including metallics, pastels, and neons.
 The set I own has 60 of these beauties – and a few that even change color to boot!

 You don’t have the potential of bleed through happening with pencils since they are not ink-based, which is also the reason they don’t smear or smudge.
 Because pens are ink-based there is always a concern about that pesky seep-through.

 You might need to periodically sharpen your pencils when they get dull, but that’s about it; no concern that they will dry out.
 With pencils you can fill in larger areas with color; with pens this is more challenging since pens are thought of as an instrument for writing and thin lines; however there are unique ways to expand upon this.

-I have found a selection of both gel pens and colored pencils on Amazon and Create For Less.
-The pencil set in the middle, looks like a great choice – it’s a little better than those “school grade” kind, with good leads so you shouldn’t have any trouble with skips or drags.
+These colored pencils I found – The set in the middle comes with a cute rollup case plus a few extra bonus accessories, All of these are a little better than those “school grade” kind, with good leads so you shouldn’t have any trouble with skips or drags.